jumanjihouse/docker-duoauthproxy/README.md

 4. If step 3 is successful, AuthProxy establishes a single HTTPS connection to DUO hosted service to validate second authentication factor with user.

-5. User provides the second authentication factor, either *approve* or *deny*.
+5. Duo independently confirms the user second authentication factor, either *approve* or *deny*.

 6. DUO terminates the HTTPS connection established by AuthProxy with pass/fail, and AuthProxy returns the pass/fail to Application.